SuadeLabs/fire/documentation/properties/purpose.md

 ### int_on_bond_and_frn
 Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **bonds and Floating Rate Notes**.

+### int_on_bridging_finance
+Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **bridging finance loans**.

+### int_on_mortgage
+Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **loans secured on dwellings**.

+### int_on_credit_card
+Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **credit card lending**.

 ### intra_group_fee
 Describes an account that holds the amount of: